-- If you were not given a key, you should return to the person or department that told you to use EdReady, and ask for the key.
-If they don't know it, tell them to ask the "EdReady Administrator" at your school.
+If you were not given a key, and your EdReady site requires one, you should return to the person or department that told you to use EdReady and ask for the key.
+If they do not know it, they can ask the "EdReady Administrator" at your school.

 We at EdReady do not give out goal keys to students.
-We also do not create or manage them.
-Only your school can do that, for security reasons.
+We do not create or manage them.
+Only your school can do that.

 If you need help figuring out who to talk to, you can get in touch with us and we will be happy to assist.